Witness Dinosaur Encounters Saturdays and Sundays in the North American Mammal Hall, Level 2.

 Learn more >

-Move, think and behave like an animal in our interactive giant puppet shows.
-Learn more >
+Move, think and behave like an animal with our interactive giant puppets.

 What does it take to be a dinosaur?
 Meet our Performing Artist Staff.
 Learn More